The Best Things to Do Alone in Philadelphia

 I think my walk was worth it.
 I got some stunning sunset photos.

 I visited the Hall at dusk just to admire its beautiful architecture.
 When I visited Philly, the Hall was closed for renovation.
-As of February 2023, the hall is still not open because someone started a fire at the building weeks away from the hall reopening
+Now, the hall is open and free to the public daily from 10 a.m. to 4 p.m.
+However, the hall is closed every Monday and then Tuesdays in January and February.

 Wanna travel to more iconic East Coast cities?
 See my itinerary for 3 days in Boston.

-How much money did I spend on a 2-day Philly Solo Trip?
+How Much Did I Spend on my Philly Solo Trip?

 I spent close to $120 on my solo trip.
 I saved considerably by eating prepared meals at my hostel.